Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 - New Zealand Psychologists Board website, accessed February 2021, (www.psychologistsboard.org.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Psychologists can move into research, teaching, policy development, clinical, advisory, or managerial roles.

 Psychologists can specialise in a number of roles, including:

 - Clinical psychologists assess and treat people's behavioural and mental health problems.

 - Community Psychologist

 - Community psychologists assess and improve the ways people and their communities affect each other.

-- Educational psychologists work with students, parents, educators and mental health services to develop supportive environments for students with learning difficulties
+- Educational and developmental psychologists work with students, parents, educators and mental health services to develop supportive environments for students with learning difficulties.

 - Health Psychologist

-- Health psychologists assist people to manage diseases they suffer from and to maintain a healthy lifestyle.
+- Health psychologists assist people to manage diseases they suffer from and maintain a healthy lifestyle.

 - Organisational Psychologist

 - Organisational psychologists help organisations to achieve their goals through areas such as staff recruitment and development, safety and wellbeing, conflict resolution and workforce planning.

 - Psychologist and board-certified behaviour analysts work to reduce challenging behaviours, or to increase skills to improve a person’s quality of life.